Tripoli residents dodge gunbattles to buy food

-TRIPOLI Residents of the Libyan capital Thursday scrambled to find supplies, exploiting lulls in the battles still being fought in parts of the city to venture out of their homes and queue for bread.
+TRIPOLI Residents of the Libyan capital on Thursday were scrambling to find supplies, exploiting lulls in the battles still being fought in parts of the city to venture out of their homes and queue for bread.

-Two days after rebels stormed the compound that was the seat of Muammar Gaddafi's rule and forced him into hiding, most of Tripoli was free of violence but chaotic.
+Two days after rebels stormed the compound that was the seat of Muammar Gaddafi's rule and forced him into hiding, most of the city was free of violence but chaotic.

-The Corinthia hotel, a short walk from the central Green Square -- renamed Martyr's Square by the rebels - and in an area that had seemed firmly under rebel control, was at the center of a brief battle.
+The Corinthia hotel, a short walk from the central Green Square and in an area that had seem firmly under rebel control, was at the centre of a brief battle.

 Rebel fighters positioned in the grounds of the hotel used anti-aircraft guns and rocket-propelled grenades to fire at snipers in buildings nearby.
 Other rebel gunmen positioned themselves on the hotel roof.